Asocia/never_trust_me/README.md

 ```

 ## How to use
-Open a new terminal and change directory to  "never_trust_me" and run the main file with following command:
+Open a new terminal and change directory to  "never_trust_me" then run the main file with following command:

 ```sh
 python3 main.py